sazonek/spectro-rust/README.md

-# spectro-rust

 ## Info

 Project built for audio visualization on raspberry pi with WS28xx RGB LED matrices.
 Matrix has to be connected on SPI bus.
-Audio is on default read from I2S microphone through custom alsa config as specified [here](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-i2s-mems-microphone-breakout.pdf).
+Audio is read on default from I2S microphone through custom alsa config as specified [here](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-i2s-mems-microphone-breakout.pdf).
 Connecting the matrix is specified [here](https://github.com/phip1611/ws2818-rgb-led-spi-driver).
 There are some plans for more compatibility (maybe).
 Built as part of class at NCU in Toruń.

 ## Installation